sjalq/mcp-neo4j/servers/mcp-neo4j-cypher/README.md

 Can be found on PyPi https://pypi.org/project/mcp-neo4j-cypher/

-Add the server to your `claude_desktop_config.json` with configuration of:
+Add the server to your `claude_desktop_config.json` with configuration through environment variables:

-* db-url
-* username
-* password

-Alternatively, you can set environment variables:

 ```json
 "mcpServers": {